Nicias of Kos: Posthumous fate and reputation

 After his death, Nicias was remembered as a tyrant.
 The geographer Strabo calls him a tyrant who was opposed by the "renowned harper" Theomnestus.

 A bust of a child, known only from a short report and photography published by G. Iakopich in 1928, bears a graffito reading "Nicias the tyrant" that may form part of a denigration of Nicias following his death.

 According to a poem on Nicias by the epigrammatist Crinagoras of Mytilene preserved in the Palatine Anthology, Nicias' tomb was desecrated after his death:

-In 2020, researchers showed that the Nazareth Inscription, an edict proclaimed by a Caesar, which banns the desecration of tombs and is sometimes connected with the tomb of Jesus, is made from Koan marble.
-They proposed that it might have bee issued by Augustus following the desecration of Nicias' tomb by the people of Kos.
+In 2020, researchers showed that the Nazareth Inscription, an edict proclaimed by a Caesar, which bans the desecration of tombs and is sometimes connected with the tomb of Jesus, is made from Koan marble.
+They proposed that it might have been issued by Augustus following the desecration of Nicias' tomb by the people of Kos.

-A decree from Kos, probably dating to the late first century AD, revises the list of priests of Apollo as part of a process of destroying and replaces "all the inadmissibly and illegally engraved inscriptions".
+A decree from Kos, probably dating to the late first century CE, revises the list of priests of Apollo as part of a process of destroying and replaces "all the inadmissibly and illegally engraved inscriptions".
 The illegal priests seem to be those who served during Nicias' reign.
 Buraselis proposes that the long delay between Nicias' death and the reform of this list indicates that immediately after his death there was significant continuity, with positive and negative perspectives on him in conflict with one another.